SAP experience means practical knowledge of software from SAP.

 - an event or occurrence which leaves an impression on someone.
 For example, audition day is an enjoyable experience for any seven-year-old.

-Therefore, the term experience means to have not just theoretical knowledge about something but practical know-how as well.
+Therefore, the term ‘experience’ means to have not just theoretical knowledge about something but practical know-how as well.

-What SAP Experience Is
+What SAP Experience Means

 SAP experience means to have experience with software from a software manufacturer called SAP; to have experience with one of SAP’s applications.

 For example, a job description says under requirements ‘SAP experience’.
 That means that this job requires that applicants have had practical contact with an SAP application.